FAQ

 All of these contributions are negotiable to some extent (and we reserve the right to reject photos of poor quality!).
 Let us know what you have BEFORE you submit anything, simply to make sure we don't receive too many duplicates etc. Photographers and authors retain copyrights for their works, of course.

 Please note that the WWW-Version of the database is and will remain free!
-The CD-ROM will hopefully help us develop the database further and fund the public web version.
+The download will hopefully help us develop the database further and fund the public web version.

 Frequently asked questions.